vbrabandt2005/vbrabandt2005.github.io/_posts/2025-03-02-steam-controller.md

 Although I compliment the good Steam Input API integration, since the new Steam Big Picture UI update, Valve had removed the ability to update the Steam Controller entirely.

-So I had to find a way, Valve released [.bat files and instructions](https://help.steampowered.com/en/faqs/view/1796-5FC3-88B3-C85F) for updating the controller on Windows, but I happen to be one of those Linux users, so I'm stuck, I tried using Wine, but sadly the constant reconnection and restarting of the controller has to do while updating made it frankly impossible to use the .bat files to update the controller through Wine on Linux easily.
+So I had to find a way, Valve released [.bat files and instructions](https://help.steampowered.com/en/faqs/view/1796-5FC3-88B3-C85F) for updating the controller on Windows, but I happen to be one of those Linux users, so I'm stuck, I tried using Wine, but sadly, the constant reconnection and restarting of the controller during the update process made it frankly impossible to use the .bat files to update the controller through Wine on Linux easily.

-In the end I had to "hack" my way through by making a Windows virtual machine and install a 2018 build of Steam (with the old Steam UI), forward in my Steam Controller into the VM and update it that way.
+In the end I had to "hack" my way through by making a Windows virtual machine and install a 2018 build of Steam (with the old Steam UI), forward my Steam Controller into the VM and update it that way.

 It was painful and took me hours, but in the end I now have the entire capabilities of Steam Controller.

 On a genuine note, I'm surprised and really sad to see Valve no longer really caring about updating their own controller through their own client, I'm not asking for Valve to continue making new updates for the controller, It's just they should have implemented the update function into the new Steam UI too, and even though they have provided .bat files for Windows users, if you're purely a Linux or MacOS user then you're in a very hard position.

-> There has been constant leaks about new Valve hardware soon (including a possible **Steam Controller 2**), So Valve (***Our Lord and Savior*** **Gaben**), please re-implement the update function as you guys will probably have to use a similar system as the OG Steam Controller.
+> There has been constant leaks about new Valve hardware soon (including a possible **Steam Controller 2**), So Valve ([Our Lord and Savior Gaben](https://i.imgur.com/eXBFL.jpeg), please re-implement the update function, as you will probably have to use a similar system to the OG Steam Controller.

 #### Bluetooth connectivity

 I admit I don't really have much to say here, because honestly I haven't found a use for this situation yet, I have tried and got it working with the Steam Link App but that's just it.

-> I don't really want comment on latency because I'm just not that type of player, like yeah I know how bad latency feels like, but genuinely I don't know how fast latency feels like, I just get used to it lol, but yeah that's just me being a really casual gamer.
+> I don't really want to comment on latency because I'm just not that type of player, like yeah I know how bad latency feels like, but genuinely I don't know how fast latency feels like, I just get used to it lol, but yeah that's just me being a really casual gamer.

 ## Actually using the controller